 - It doesn’t take long to install these.

-- It doesn’t work as well with thick cabinets.
+- They don’t work well on thick cabinets.

 Best Adhesive Cabinet Locks

-These locks can be placed on the inside of the cabinet so no one will be able to tell they’re there.
-It won’t affect the look of your cabinets at all.
+You can place these locks inside the cabinet so no one will be able to tell they’re there.

 - It’s nice that it comes with more than one key.